-You almost can’t mess up with Patina Paints.
+You almost can’t mess up when you Faux Patina Paint Metal Finishes.
 Just keep layering until you get the look you love!

 I contacted Dixie Belle right away about trying the Copper Patina Paint with the Green Patina Spray.
 BUT amazingly was sent all 3 metal Patina Paints and both Patina Sprays to try.
 Along with Vintage Duck Egg Chalk Paint to use as the base.
 It was like Christmas for this DIY junkie!